Emotional Distress, Privacy, and Dignitary Torts

-An invasion of privacy can include more than the name suggests.
+An invasion of privacy can include more than the name of the tort would suggest.
 It can include the use or misuse of your personal information or identity.
 For example, using a person's name or likeness without their consent constitutes an invasion of privacy.
 Examples of such likenesses could be a photo or cartoon of the person.

 States vary on which causes of action they recognize under the theory of invasion of privacy.
 States also have their own elements for each cause of action.
 For these reasons, it's important to check your state's laws or consult with a local attorney before filing a lawsuit.

 Intentional Infliction of Emotional Distress (IIED)

 We live in a society of people with different personalities and sensitivities.
 What's offensive to one person might not be offensive to someone else.
-It's also unreasonable for people to expect to never have to deal with a certain level of rude or offensive conduct.
-But, if someone's conduct is so terrible and causes emotional trauma, it's possible to have a valid case against him or her.
+It's also unreasonable for people to expect never to have to deal with a certain level of rude or offensive conduct.
+However, if someone's conduct is so terrible that it causes emotional trauma, it's possible to have a valid case against that person.